CartoDB/CartoDB-basemaps/README.md

 This creates `MATERIALIZED VIEWS` with the subsets of data required for each zoom.

-As materialized view creation / refreshing is blocking process (as of PostgreSQL 9.3), you can use `TARGET_SCHEMA_NAME` to create the generalizations into different schemas (`planet_blue` or `planet_green`, for example) and then, when done, switch the schema referred to in project.json.

 If you want to develop against CartoDB on an extract you can derive an extract from an existing OSM dump on `public.planet` like follows:

     CREATE MATERIALIZED VIEW sf_madrid AS